vitorm04/docs.pt-br/docs/architecture/blazor-for-web-forms-developers/components.md

 @directive(-suffix(:name))(="value")
 ```

-A tabela a seguir resume os vários atributos para as diretivas do Razor usadas no mais incrivelmente.
+A tabela a seguir resume os vários atributos para as diretivas do Razor usadas no Blazor .

 |Atributo    |Descrição|Exemplo|
 |-------------|-----------|-------|